 Choosing the Right Image Type

-Believe it or not, image file type matters when optimizing images for WordPress.
+Believe it or not, image file type matters when optimizing and uploading images for WordPress.
 When you’re dealing with small photos like thumbnails, choosing the JPG/JPEG image format provides lossy compression, which means data gets lost on larger images.
-PNG image files, however, compensate for this with lossless compression, which means the files retain quality, even when expanded for greater detail.
+Portable Network Graphics (PNG) image files, however, compensate for this with lossless compression, which means the files retain quality, even when expanded for greater detail.
 Additionally, GIF files enable fast-loading animation when used in place of video clips.
 This means a mixture of small JPG/JPEG images, larger PNG images and animated GIF images keeps high-quality content at the forefront without unduly sacrificing speed in the process.

 Resizing JPGs/JPEGs and PNGs